 Danny Elfman: Seeing myself in the movie made me cringe, not even so much that the song was there.
 I’m sure we will have songs and movies as we go, but I don’t think there’d be anything specifically like Back to School or Weird Science.

 In addition to composing for film, Danny Elfman currently performs with the Danny Elfman Piano Quartet and also participates in special live performances of his film music.
+He released a new solo album, “Big Mess,” on June 11, 2021.
 For the latest info, visit dannyelfman.com.